Esser50K/EvilTwinFramework/README.md

 > start airhost

-If you have an extra WiFi adapter you can deauthenticate others from their network while running the acces point.
+You can deauthenticate others from their network while running the acces point.
 To add access points or clients to be deauthenticated type:

 > show sniffed_aps